Making CoderPad products real, fair and loved

 How did the pad environment need to evolve?

 We didn't need to go far to learn about the front-end interviewing process and what we needed to consider.
-We sat with our great internal engineering team and spoke about their past interviews and actual work process.
+We sat with our great internal engineering team to learn about their past interviews and their actual work process.

 CSS/JSS/SASS